plone/documentation/manage/deploying/production/restarts.rst

 Tips on how to automatically start Plone on server boot.

-This manual assumes, that you have installed Plone via the Unified-Installer as ``root install``.
+This manual assumes that you have installed Plone via the Unified-Installer as ``root install``.

-If you did a different install, please adjust the examples below to your own needs, the user as which you are running Plone may be different for example.
+If you used a different installation method, please adjust the examples below to your own needs.
+For example, the user as which you run Plone may be different.

 plonectl script
 ===============